pr-bansod/AI-Powered-Amazon-Product-Assistant/README.md

 An intelligent conversational assistant that helps users discover, explore, and manage Amazon Electronics products through natural language queries.
 Built with advanced RAG (Retrieval-Augmented Generation) architecture and multi-agent systems, this application combines semantic search with large language models to provide accurate, context-aware product recommendations and shopping cart management.

 > **📍 Current Status**: **Phase 6 Complete** - Multi-agent system with shopping cart functionality, coordinator agent orchestration, and comprehensive testing infrastructure.
+>
+> **📊 Note**: This README contains Mermaid diagrams that render automatically on GitHub.
+If you're viewing this locally, use a Markdown viewer with Mermaid support (VS Code with Mermaid extension, GitHub web interface, or Obsidian).

 ## 🚀 Quick Start